15 Signs That Your Relationship Could Turn Abusive

 Your partner explodes in anger often

 “An explosive, impulsive, and intimidating interactional style may warn of domestic violence tendencies, explains Mayra Mendez, PhD, a licensed psychotherapist and program coordinator for intellectual and developmental disabilities and mental health services at Providence Saint John’s Child and Family Development Center in Santa Monica, California.
 “When expression of anger and aggression are in response to intolerance to differing opinions, thoughts, beliefs, or points of view, this is a warning sign of possible domestic violence tendencies.”
+Be aware of these gaslighting phrases that could raise a red flag for your relationship.

 You’re always wrong in every situation